-Because a dog with megaesophagus cannot properly swallow, the pet parent must be more vigilant than ever before.
-Any small item that your dog can eat off the ground or from the trash becomes a potential killer because your pet can aspirate it into the lungs.
+Because a dog with megaesophagus cannot properly swallow, you need to be more vigilant than ever before.
+Any small item that your dog can eat off the ground or from the trash becomes a potential killer because they can aspirate it into their lungs.

-Your GSD cannot ever be allowed to eat anything or even drink when you are not there to position the dog properly — which is in as upright a position as possible so that gravity can do the work that the esophagus can no longer do.
+Your dog can’t ever be allowed to eat anything or even drink when you are not there to position them properly — which is in as upright a position as possible so that gravity can do the work that the esophagus can no longer do.

 Gypsy also needed several medications a day, and these also required the “sit” position.
-Your GSD must maintain this position as long as possible after eating or drinking; 20 minutes is ideal.
+Your dog has to maintain this position as long as possible after eating or drinking.
+Twenty minutes is ideal.
 This allows the food and water to make it safely to the stomach.